bibbox/app-seeddms/README.md

 * after the docker installation follow these [instructions](https://github.com/bibbox/app-seeddms/blob/master/INSTALL-APP.md)

 ## Standalone Installation
+First install required packages.
+These are:

+* Docker-Compose
+Follow the instructions on https://docs.docker.com/compose/install/ to install the latest version of docker-compose
+* Docker
+Update apt-get wit the commands:
+`apt-get update`
+`apt install docker.io`

+Maybe it is required to install the modules curl and git first.
+This modules can also be installed with apt-get install command.

 Clone the github repsoitory and start the install.sh.
 If necessary change the ports and volume mounts in `docker-compose.yml`.